EARnagram/lessons/sec4/prototypal_inheritance_js/README.md

 ###### Quick Definitions:

 1. `Object.prototype.constructor` - Returns a reference (<u>**not**</u> a string of the name) to the Object function that created the instance's prototype.
-2. `Object.prototype` - the prototype object on an object (confused yet?).
+2. `Object.prototype` - the prototype object on the constructor.
 It is the object that is used to build `__proto__` when you create an object with `new`.
-3. `__proto__` - the actual object that is used in the lookup chain to resolve methods.
+3. [`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto) - the actual object that is used in the lookup chain to resolve methods.
 It's similar to an `attr_accessor` in Ruby.
 In general, **you should never change or overwrite `.__proto__`** - it can lead to a big break in your inheritance chain.

 What does all this mean, though!?

 Every object has a constructor, all the way up to the Function object constructor.
 Every constructor function has a prototype that is shared to each of the instances of the constructor.
 To access the prototype, JS uses `.__proto__` to reach to the constructor's prototype.

 Therefore, `prototype` is not available on the instances themselves (or other objects), but only on the constructor functions.

 Objects can take from multiple prototypes.
 This is what is known as the ***Prototype Chain***.

-> Allow me to draw this on the board with another Wachowski sibling example.
+> Allow me to draw this on the board with another Wachowski sisters example.

 ##### Follow Up Questions: